 The Hollywood royal would soon become a real-life royal after meeting Prince Aly Khan – the son of Sultan Mahommed Shah, Aga Khan III – in 1948 in Cannes.
 A relationship began, and the pair dated for a year before marrying on 27 May 1949 without Rita converting to Islam.
-The wedding and courtship garnered much press attention at the time due to her star status; not all the attention was positive, however, as she was still married to Orson Welles when she began dating the Prince.
+The wedding and courtship garnered much press attention at the time due to her star status; not all the attention was positive, however.
 Not surprisingly, she broke her contract with Columbia.

 Their only child, Princess Yasmin Aga Khan, was born on 28 December 1949.

-The Prince argued that he wanted his daughter to be raised a Muslim like him, but Rita opposed.
-She wanted Princess Yasmin to be raised as a Christian.
+The Prince argued that he wanted his daughter to be raised a Muslim like him, but Rita opposed it.
+Instead, she wanted Princess Yasmin to be raised as a Christian.
 Aly Khan offered $1 million to Rita to raise Yasmin as a Muslim beginning when Yasmin was seven.
 He also requested she travel to Europe to see him two or three times a year.

 Rita rejected the offer by saying, “Nothing will make me give up Yasmin’s chance to live here in America among our precious freedoms and habits.
 While I respect the Muslim faith and all other faiths, it is my earnest wish that my daughter be raised as a normal, healthy American girl in the Christian faith.
 There isn’t any amount of money in the entire world for which it is worth sacrificing this child’s privilege of living as a normal Christian girl here in the United States.”